BobDeng1974/Yc/README.md

 ## Language

-Yc is written in pure ANSI C11.
+Yc is written in pure ISO C11.

 ## Git Workflow